hobbyman/regex-assistant-custom-connector/README.md

-# Zip File custom connector for Power Platform
+# RegEx Assistant custom connector for Power Platform

 This is simple code-based connector where the method is entirely contained within the custom code block.

-Purpose of the connector is to take is zip file manipulations from Power Automate.
+This connector has a couple of requests to check/validate input.

 <!--
 ## Installation